mia-platform/documentation/docs/release-notes/platform_10-8-0_releasenotes.md

 #### Debezium PostgreSQL plugin

-You can now find in the Marketplace the [Debezium connector plugin for PostgreSQL](/fast_data/connectors/debezium_cdc.md#postgresql) databases.
+The rollout of the supported Debezium Plugins is going on!
+You can now find in the Marketplace the [Debezium connector plugin for PostgreSQL](/fast_data/connectors/debezium_cdc.md#postgresql) databases with the pre-configured config map for Debezium Server to connect directly to a PostgreSQL Database.

 ### Improvements